mlswg/mls-protocol/draft-ietf-mls-protocol.md

 `psk_group_id` and `psk_epoch` equal to the `group_id` and `epoch` of the existing group after the Commit containing the `reinit` Proposal was processed.

-### ExternalInitSecret
+### ExternalInit

-An ExternalInitSecret proposal is used by new members that want to join a group by using an external commit.
+An ExternalInit proposal is used by new members that want to join a group by using an external commit.
 This propsal can only be used in that context.

 ~~~~
 struct {
   opaque kem_output<0..2^16-1>;
-} ExternalInitSecret;
+} ExternalInit;
 ~~~~

+A member of the group applies an ExternalInit message by initializing the next epoch using an init secret computed as described in {{external-initialization}}.
-The field `kem_output` contains the encrypted `external_seed` as described in {{computing-the-external-init-secret}}.
+The `kem_output` field contains the required KEM output.

 ### External Proposals